nandofarias/tinymd/favorite_writters.md

 # My Favorite Writers

-My favorite writer are: Jesse and others!
+My favorite writer are: Jesse, @nandofarias and others!

+The end!